 We use dentin grafting as our preferred method of jaw bone grafting.
 It’s a state-of-the-art, holistic method of sourcing grafting material.
 Our oral surgeon will take an extracted tooth and run it through the Smart Dentin Grinder.
-This machine grinds the tooth up into fine particles that are cleaned and then applied to the site.
+This machine grinds the tooth up into fine particles that are cleaned, made inert, and then applied to the site.
 It takes less than 10 minutes to generate the graft, all right here in our office!

 This method of bone grafting for jaw restoration has several benefits, including increased rates of success and healing time regarding the osseointegration.
-Since there are living cells in the graft, the body immediately starts pulling resources towards the graft when it’s applied.
+Since there are living cells in the graft, the body immediately starts pulling resources towards the graft once it’s applied.
 Also, most of the time, we don’t need all the graft material we created, meaning we can save the extra material should you need more dental bone grafting down the line.